-Katsuya Hongyo

-Tel: +81 3 3539 1877 / Email: hongyo\k@clo.gr.jp
+Katsuya Hongyo Tel: +81 3 3539 1877 / Email: hongyo_k@clo.gr.jp

-Mr. Hongyo is a Senior Associate and a 2022 candidate to become a Partner at Chuo Sogo Law Office, P.C., specialising in financial regulation, finance, M&A, and litigation.
+Katsuya Hongyo is working as a visiting attorney at a law firm overseas and is a 2022 prospective partner attorney at Chuo Sogo Law Office, P.C., specialising in financial regulation, finance, M&A, and litigation.
 From August 2017 to March 2020, Mr. Hongyo was seconded to the Japanese Financial Services Agency.
 During this period, he revised financial regulations to enable banks to invest in trading companies that expand local SMEs' sales channels and clarify requirements for banks to deal with crypto assets or operate an information banking business.
 He also drafted the "Act on Special Provisions of the Antimonopoly Act", making it easier for banks to integrate their business.
 He also responded to inquiries from banks on an interpretation of banking regulations.
-Since he resumed his law practice, he has represented and advised Japanese banks, listed companies, and foreign investors.